ticosax/SupermarketReceipt-Refactoring-Kata/python/README.md

 - The class Teller receives a catalog instance as init arg.
 This looks like a code smell.
 If keeping references to a external objects is not necessary, it should be avoided as it can defeat garbage collection it the Telle outlive the Catalog.

 ### model_objects.py
-- convert to dataclasses or pydantic models (pydantic if serialization would be proved to be useful later.)
+- convert to dataclasses or pydantic models (pydantic if serialization would be proven to be useful later.)

 ### receipt.py
 - ReceiptItem -> convert to dataclass